Last updated on October 5th, 2020 at 11:34 am

 Weighted vest puts a lot of pressure on the feet which makes it highly essential to choose the footwear wisely.

 Beginners should wear high quality shoes with plenty of padding and arch support.
 If you are someone who trains with minimalist shoes then you need to think again.

-Optimum stretching, Foot massages, warm water with EPSOM bath is a great way to relax after a training session.
+Optimum stretching, Foot massages, warm water with EPSOM bath is a great way to recover and relax after a training session.

 4- Forcing yourself to wear it: